Dividing lines in unstable theories and subclasses of Baire 1 functions: Model theory and function spaces

 A real-valued function $f$ on a topological space $X$ is upper (resp. lower) semi-continuous if and only if $\{x:f(x)\geq r\}$ (resp. $\{x:f(x)\leq r\}$) is closed for every real number $r$.
 A function $f$ is called semi-continuous if is either upper or lower semi-continuous.
 A known classical theorem, due to Baire, asserts that:

 \begin{Fact}[\cite{H}, p.
-274] A real-valued function $f$ on a complete metric space $X$ is lower semi-continuous if and only if there is a sequence $(f_n)$ of continuous functions such that $f_1\leq f_2\leq \cdots$ and $(f_n)$ converges pointwise to $f$ (short $f_n\nearrow f$). \end{Fact}
+274] A real-valued function $f$ on a complete metric space $X$ is lower semi-continuous if and only if there is a sequence $(f_n)$ of continuous functions such that $f_1\leq f_2\leq \cdots$ and $(f_n)$ converges pointwise to $f$ (for short we write $f_n\nearrow f$). \end{Fact}

 A real-valued function $f$ on $X$ is called a difference of bounded semi-continuous functions (short $DBSC$) if there exist bounded semi-continuous functions $F_1$ and $F_2$ on $X$ with $f=F_1-F_2$.
 The class of such functions is denoted by $DBSC(X)$.
 Since every lower (or upper) semi-continuous function is the limit of a monotone sequence of continuous functions, so $DBSC(X)\subseteq B_1(X)$.
 It is a well known fact that, in general, $DBSC(X)$ is a {\em proper} subclass of $B_1(X)$ (see Remark~\ref{Chaatit} below).
 To summarize, $C(X)\subsetneqq DBSC(X)\subsetneqq B_1(X)\subsetneqq {\Bbb R}^X$.
 (More details can be found in \cite{CMR}.)